knutzk/knutzk.github.io/_pages/publications.md

 ## Independent and Methodological Work

 This section features peer-reviewed publications and open resources I’ve led or co-led outside the ATLAS collaboration.
-These projects focus on **machine learning**, **event reconstruction**, **open datasets**, and **anomaly detection**, bridging physics with broader computational challenges.
+These projects focus on **machine learning**, event reconstruction, open datasets, and anomaly detection, bridging physics with broader computational challenges.

 {% assign other_pubs = site.publications | where: "pub_category", "individual" | sort: "pub_date" | reverse %}
 {% for pub in other_pubs %}